vue-bridge/vue-bridge/packages/docs/index.md

 ---
 home: true
-heroImage: /logo.png
+heroImage: false
 heroAlt: Logo of this library
-heroText: Vue 3 Compat Library
+heroText: Vue-Bridge 🌉
-tagline: A Guide and plugin for building cross-version compatible Vue libraries
+tagline: A Guide and tooling collection for building cross-version compatible Vue libraries
 actionText: Get Started
-actionLink: /guide/
+actionLink: /getting-started/
 features:
-- title: Manage multiple packages
+- title: Guiding you to success
-  details: Build, lint, test multiple packages with simple pre-configured commands
+  details: Extensive Guide and How-Tos explaining how to build cross-version compatible libraries.
-- title: Playground & docs with vite & vitepress
+- title: Easy Quickstart with Templates
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: Get right to building your library with out pre-configured templates.
-- title: package templates
+- title: Clever Tooling
-  details: Add new packages with one command, supported by hygen.
+  details: Vue-Bridge provides multiple tools assisting you in writing, testing and building your cross-version compatible Vue Library.
 footer: MIT Licensed | Copyright © 2020-present Thorsten Lünborg
 ---

-# Hello!